elos/api/middleware/README.md

 }
 ```

 But now if we want to write a goodbye handler, we duplicate the logging logic.
-Not to mention the loggin may not be consisted
-across all the handlers.
-Also not to mention, it has nothing to do with handling the requests.
 ```go
 func goodbyeHandler(w http.ResponseWriter, r *http.Request) {
     log.Print("goodbye was hit")